napari/island-dispatch/source/blog/napari-xarray.md

 ### SciPY 2025

-**TODO** be more clear with who CZI supported. did they support napari in addition to ian?

-Thanks to generous support from the Chan Zuckerberg Institute the Xarray team members were able to attend SciPY 2025.
-At the sprints the Napari team, Xarray developers, and the CellProfiler developers collaborated to develop a plan for enhancing the integration of Xarray with Napari.
+Thanks to generous support from the Chan Zuckerberg Institute the napari, Xarray, and [CellProfiler](https://cellprofiler.org/) team members were able to attend SciPy 2025.
+At the sprints members of these three teams—Ian Hunt-Isaak, Tim Monko, Nodar Gogoberidze, Peter Psobolewski and Carol Willing—collaborated to develop a plan for enhancing the integration of Xarray with Napari.
 The rest of this blog post is the initial roadmap we came up with for better integration of Xarray and Napari.

 ### Get Involved